 Ok, if you plant the Raspberry Pi as in the picture, it will not grow.
 But the purpose of this project is interesting.
 It’s about controlling the irrigation of plants with your Raspberry Pi.

 The idea is to control the watering of the plants to do it only when it is necessary.

 The application is based on the API of a weather service to know the weather and adjust the watering accordingly with a tiny pump like this one (Amazon).

-The tutorial shown in the link below explains the prerequisites, the step-by-step procedure and provides you the complete source code.
+The tutorial shown in the link below explains the prerequisites, and the step-by-step procedure and provides you with the complete source code.

 I have also seen projects in which we use soil probes to adjust the watering to the need of each plant, but it will be the next level.

 14 – Voice control

 This one is not a complete project, but an inspiration to do what you want The goal is to make possible voice commands on your Raspberry Pi.